JustinMountain/personal-blog/projects/home-production-stegosaurnas.md

 #### 🪪 Enabling PCIe Passthrough

-With Proxmox generally setup, there are a few extra things we can do in order to allow PCIe passthrough to our virtual machines.
+With Proxmox generally setup, there are a few extra things to do in order to allow PCIe passthrough to our virtual machines.
 By enabling PCIe passthrough and giving the VMs direct access to the devices, devices act as if they are physically attached to the virtual machines instead of the host.
 This direct access has less overhead, improved I/O performance, minor security improvement due to isolation, and enables better GPU support for VMs.

 First, we need to update the GRUB bootloader by accessing the grub file at `nano /etc/default/grub`: